PlaybyteInc/godot-mirror-plugin/README.md

 * In the "Mirror" panel on to the right of the main Godot viewport, press "Deploy"
 * Once your game has uploaded, open the provided link on your phone

-If you'd like, you can install the Playbyte App from the iOS App Store to for a more native experience.
+If you'd like, you can install the Playbyte App from the iOS App Store for a more native experience.
 You can also subscribe to push notifications to be notified when a new build goes live.
 (Android coming soon™️).